azmolmiah/salafi-directory/readme.md

 # Salafi Directory API

 Backend API for Salafi Directory application, which is a Salafi source only, directory website.
-Intended to provide a central point of resource from Salafi marakiz only.
+Intended to provide a central point of resource from Salafi organisation's only.

 - Salafi only resources
 - Scholar's infos